Can your paid time off (PTO) policy really make your team more productive?

 If you're a leader and you're contacting someone on vacation, it had better be to give them a hot tip on a restaurant near them that you loved.

 Make sure that everyone knows the policy, and that it's clearly laid out.
+Use PTO software to handle requests if helpful.

-For example: An unlimited vacation policy can be an excellent way to provide a great deal of the autonomy and flexibility modern employees desire.
+An unlimited vacation policy can be an excellent way to provide a great deal of the autonomy and flexibility modern employees desire.

-Now, this might seem counter-intuitive, but that same policy can just as easily be a barrier to employees actually taking vacation.
+Now, this might seem counterintuitive, but that same policy can just as easily be a barrier to employees actually taking vacation.

 Once again, it all comes down to the explicit and implicit communication coming from their leaders and colleagues.